-Joseph joined Ropes & Gray in 2014 as an associate in the San Francisco office.
+Joseph joined Ropes & Gray as an associate in 2014.
 Joseph focuses on a wide variety of privacy and data security matters.
 Joseph regularly assists companies respond to the various legal issues that can result from potential data security incidents, including coordinating forensic investigations, the notification process, and defending against claims by credit card companies, financial institutions, consumers, and regulators.
 He also has experience advising major international companies on their privacy and data security governance programs, including on matters relating to the FTC Act, FCRA, TCPA, CAN-SPAM, GLBA, VPPA, COPPA, DOPPA, breach notification laws, state data security laws, and self-regulatory frameworks.
 Joseph frequently coordinates teams of talented local counsel around the world to deliver global advice for clients operating across jurisdictional lines.

 Joseph maintains an active pro bono practice focused on housing matters.
 He has experience defending unlawful detainer actions, representing individuals before rent boards, and he has represented a group of tenants in an associational suit regarding the habitability, accessibility, and affordability of a 100-unit apartment complex in San Francisco.